opspawn/agentkit/docs/configuration.md

 -   **Purpose:** Allow AgentKit agents (via the SDK) to report their state to the Ops-Core lifecycle management system.
 -   **Used By:** `AgentKitClient.report_state_to_opscore` method.
 -   **Context:** Required by any agent that needs to integrate with Ops-Core state tracking, particularly when running the planned `examples/opscore_aware_agent.py`.
+-   `OPSCORE_WEBHOOK_URL`: The URL endpoint on the Ops-Core service where AgentKit should send webhook notifications (e.g., for agent registration/deregistration events).
+-   `OPSCORE_WEBHOOK_SECRET`: A shared secret key used by the AgentKit service to generate an HMAC-SHA256 signature for webhook requests sent to `OPSCORE_WEBHOOK_URL`.
+This allows Ops-Core to verify the authenticity and integrity of incoming webhooks.
+-   **Purpose (Webhooks):** Enable the AgentKit service to proactively notify Ops-Core about agent lifecycle events (currently registration).
+-   **Used By:** AgentKit API service (specifically, the registration module/endpoint).
+-   **Context (Webhooks):** Required if you want Ops-Core to be automatically updated when agents register with AgentKit.
+The AgentKit service uses the secret to sign the request, sending the signature in the `X-AgentKit-Signature` header and a timestamp in the `X-AgentKit-Timestamp` header.
+Ops-Core must be configured with the same secret to validate the signature.

 ### Usage Contexts